Annual Services Survey

-The data that are released annually aim to offer basic, and relevant, information on the survey's main results, which enables different users' requirements for information to be met.
+The data that are released annually aim to offer basic, and relevant, information on main results of the statistical operation, which enables different users' requirements for information to be met.

 Results are provided both at a national level, for the different disaggregations by activity, and at the level of Autonomous Communities according to the location of the premises.

 It is helpful to note that the year-to-year variations obtained from the results of this survey may be due, on some occasions (to a greater or lesser degree), to changes in the structure of the corresponding reference populations (for example, changes in activity in certain Enterprises that consequently mean that they are classified in a different activity sector to the previous year, etc.), so, not necessarily in all cases, the changes mentioned can be directly associated with a change (increase or decrease), of the same magnitude, in the manufacturing activity of the set of businesses of a certain sector or sub-population.

 Finally, it must be highlighted that the release of this statistic is not exclusively limited to the tables offered here or covered in the publication.
 Safeguarding the restrictions derived from statistical secrecy or from the fact that the survey is sample-based, the existing computing procedures allow for tailored requests for aggregated data to be dealt with, which may be provided in the medium or format chosen by the user.

 The request is made through the Information Area:

 - 10.6Documentation on methodology